-In this section, results are presented as follows.
-Firstly, the results regarding statistical reporting guidelines are presented.
-Next, results on statistical reporting errors, publication bias, the ‘bump’ in p-values, and marginal significance are discussed.
-In our discussion of each separate topic, we first present the relevant descriptive results and (if applicable) results of hypothesis testing as they have been obtained using automatic retrieval.
-Then, we discuss descriptive results as obtained using manual retrieval.
+In this section, we start by presenting our results regarding statistical reporting guidelines.
+Next, results on statistical reporting errors, publication bias/p-hacking, the ‘bump’ in p-values, and marginal significance are discussed.
+For each results-level topic, we first present the relevant descriptive results and (if applicable) results of hypothesis testing as obtained using automatic retrieval.
+Then, we discuss descriptive statistics of results related to explicitly stated hypotheses as obtained using manual retrieval.
+Results on specific years and journals that were of little theoretical interest or were based on too little data were not discussed in text but can be found in the corresponding tables.
 Full tables of the results of logistic regressions can be found in the supplement.

 Statistical Reporting Guidelines

 Of the 143 sociology journals mentioned by Web of Science in 2016, one journal (Society) did not seem to have any explicit guidelines authors are required or allowed to follow when preparing their manuscripts.
-Of all journals, four (approximately 2.8%) explicitly required authors to follow guidelines established by the journal itself, andapproximately 71.3%) required authors to adhere to (reference) guidelines established by external organizations.
-Only 13 of the 143 journals (9.1%) requested authors to adhere to the APA manual, and thereby, to the APA statistical reporting guidelines.
+Four journals (approximately 2.8%) explicitly required authors to follow guidelines established by the journal itself, and 102 (approximately 71.3%) required authors to adhere to (reference) guidelines established by external organizations.
+Only 13 journals (9.1%) requested authors to adhere to the APA manual, and thereby, to the APA statistical reporting guidelines.
 It is important to note that the APA guidelines are the only guidelines concerning statistical reporting used among the journals we studied.
-See Table 4 for an overview of the numbers of sociology journals requesting adherence to different categories of guidelines.
+See Table 5 for an overview of the numbers of sociology journals requesting adherence to different categories of guidelines.